-Your consent is provided via the Service Level Agreement that data may, upon request, be provided to the SRA or their agents in relation to the provision of services by the Barrister to LPC Law under the Service Level Agreement ("SLA").
+If necessary to comply with the SRA's Standards and Regulations, data may be provided to the SRA or their agents in relation to the provision of services by the Barrister to LPC Law under their SLA.

 Clients or other parties may from time to time request Barrister details.
 These will be provided only in accordance with the SLA and LPC Law's Information Security Policy.